-Successful prior exits and the previous returns realized by investors have resulted in repeat private equity entrants into the outpatient market, a rare occurrence in the healthcare services industry.
-KRG Capital Partners originally invested in ATI Physical Therapy in 2005 and grew the practice to 88 locations before selling its position to GTCR five years later.
+The scarcity of platform-caliber investments and the previous returns realized by investors have resulted in repeat private equity entrants into the outpatient market, a rare occurrence in the healthcare services industry.
+KRG Capital Partners originally invested in ATI Physical Therapy in 2005, growing the practice to 88 locations before selling its position to GTCR five years later.
 In 2012, KRG repurchased ATI Physical Therapy, which operated 188 clinics at the time, and subsequently exited four years later to a larger private equity group, Advent International, at a valuation of well over \$1 billion.
 Additionally, Gryphon Investors leveraged its successful three year investment in Accelerated Rehabilitation Centers, which it exited to OMERS Private Equity in 2011, to pursue a more recent partnership with CORA Health Services in 2016.
-And most recently, New Harbor Capital remained invested in the physical therapy market with its recapitalization of FYZICAL and exit from PT Solutions.

-As illustrated in Table 2, the average investment window for private equity firms in the industry has been five years, with the majority of groups pursuing a secondary transaction with a larger private equity firm entering the sector for the first time (64.7%).
-This more common exit strategy and timeline has allowed platforms to continue their same growth strategies with new capital partners that provide more significant resources, while mitigating the integration risk inherent in merging two large organizations.
+As illustrated in Table 2, the average investment window for private equity firms in the industry has been five years, with the majority of groups pursuing a secondary transaction with a larger private equity firm entering the sector for the first time (62.5%).
+This more common exit strategy and timeline has allowed platforms to continue its same growth strategy with new capital partners that provide more significant resources, while mitigating the integration risk inherent in merging two large organizations.
 The outliers to this strategy include Shore Capital's one year investment in two Michigan-based platforms, which caught the attention of ATI Physical Therapy and resulted in a quick exit for Shore in 2013.
 Conversely, both Charterhouse Equity Partners and Lake Capital held their investments for 11 years before a secondary transaction with a financial buyer and strategic buyer, respectively.

 A number of platform investments made between 2012 and 2014 are approaching or have recently reached the end of a typical holding period for a private equity firm.
-Most recently, New Harbor Capital exited its position in PT Solutions to Lindsay Goldberg after an approximately five year holding period.
-Similarly, Goldman Sachs Merchant Banking Division sold the majority of its physical therapy platform, Drayer Physical Therapy Institute, to Upstream Rehabilitation, a portfolio company of private equity group Revelstoke Capital Partners.
+Most recently, Goldman Sachs Merchant Banking Division sold the majority of its physical therapy platform, Drayer Physical Therapy Institute, to Upstream Rehabilitation, a portfolio company of private equity group Revelstoke Capital Partners.
+Similarly, New Harbor Capital was recently rumored to be exploring the sale of its physical therapy platform, PT Solutions.
 Physical Rehabilitation Network, acquired by Silver Oaks Capital in April 2012, and Pivot Physical Therapy, recapitalized by InTandem Capital and CI Capital in 2013, are two logical candidates to pursue partnerships with new investor groups or strategic entities in 2018 or 2019.